glenngara/glenngara.github.io/_pages/cv.md

 Work Experience
 ------
 **DLSU Center for Complexity and Emerging Technologies**, 2017-Present
-Ph.D. researcher on collaboration research networks; Developed an Adversarial Example technique on images; Trains research interns on data science topics
+PhD researcher on collaboration research networks; Developed an Adversarial Example technique on images; Trains research interns on data science topics

 **University of the Immaculate Conception**, 2014-Present (On leave)
 Asst.
-Professor in College of Computer Studies; Academic Coordinator (2016-2017); Conducts lectures and prepares course materials on Computer Science and Information Technology courses (Information Management, Machine Learning,Data Science) in undergraduate and graduate level
+Professor in College of Computer Studies; Academic Coordinator (2016-2017); Conducts lectures and prepares course materials on Computer Science and Information Technology courses in undergraduate and graduate level

 **AMA Computer College - Davao**, 2012-2014
 Instructor of Information Technology courses (Web Programming, Database Management Systems, Software Engineering) in undergraduate level